NickBlow/nick-blog/public/articles/a-tech-retrospective/index.md

 ## Looking Back

 Over the nearly decade at Wakelet, I've made many tech decisions - some good, some bad.
 More importantly, I have the somewhat unique experience of coming face-to-face with some of my technology decisions years later.
-I have the privilige of seeing the day 1 AND the day 3000 experience for some of these things!
+I have the privilege of seeing the day 1 AND the day 3000 experience for some of these things!

 So, without further ado, here's a tech retrospective of my time at Wakelet.